shawnbot/meta-template/README.md

-to solve the problem of multi-engine template maintenance by making it possible to treat [Nunjucks] templates (which are _theoretically_ compatible with [Jinja] out of the box, and _almost_ compatible with [Django] and [Liquid]) as the source of truth and programmatically transform them into other formats, such as [EJS], [ERB], and [Mustache].
+to solve the problem of multi-engine template maintenance by making it possible to treat [Nunjucks] templates (which are _theoretically_ compatible with [Jinja] out of the box, and _almost_ compatible with [Django] and [Liquid]) as the source of truth and programmatically transform them into other formats (such as [EJS], [ERB], and [Mustache]) and even [PHP], which is basically a templating language in and of itself.

 ## Roadmap
 This project is in its infancy, but here is a very rough roadmap: